 Each student has a home base or "advisory" with one of his/her three core-subject teachers.
 Students come to advisory first thing in the morning, where they hand in homework, get ready for the day, and have a morning meeting.
 Students also spend the end of each day in advisory, doing chores, packing up, and participating in a closing circle.
-Once a week, have "wellness" with their advisories, during which they participate in activities aimed at teaching community building, conflict resolution, healthy choices, etc. The advisor serves as the student's primary advocate and is the primary communicator between home and school.
+The advisor serves as the student's primary advocate and is the primary communicator between home and school.